May 30, 2013

 Our focus in meeting up with Anurag this time around was squarely on the emerging issues of over-the-top (OTT) applications such as WhatsApp.
 We discussed the fact that these applications are significantly eroding (or at least beginning to erode) what has to date been a wireless carrier cash cow – SMS and texting revenue that the carriers have been taking for granted over the last few years as a revenue stream that would always keep on giving.
 We also discussed the fact that these apps are growing in popularity and what, if anything, the carriers can do to turn things back in their favor.

-Earlier this year at ITEXPO, our colleague Peter Bernstein hosted a keynote panel session that focused on the question of carriers either evolving to deliver useful services that can be monetized or their becoming literally dumb pipes.
+Earlier this year at ITEXPO, our colleague Peter Bernstein hosted a keynote panel session that focused on the question of carriers either evolving to deliver useful services that can be monetized or they are becoming literally dumb pipes.
 Candidly, that session did not leave the carriers fairing well.
 Anurag, on the other hand, was optimistic in noting that, “I sincerely believe that the senior members of carrier world management have clearly understood the need to innovate and to deliver true disruptive services around messaging.
 They have felt the pain where they really feel it – in the revenue stream.”

 When I asked him if he thought the carriers could pull it off or even if they were at least ready to do so, he was a bit less sanguine: “Well, it’s hard to move a mountain.”
 But then he brightened up and hit me with the punch line: “But that’s what Infinite Convergence is here for!”